 Scores of 31 and 32, where a pupil scores AL8 for English and/or Maths would mean that he has to re-take the PSLE.

 He can also choose to join the NorthLight and Assumption Pathway specialised schools.

 Indicative Achievement Level (AL) Cut-Off Points (COPs)

 MOE will provide information on each secondary school’s indicative Cut-Off Point (COP) in AL terms in the first half of 2021.

-These AL COPs will be derived from the PSLE Scores and choice patterns of the 2020 Secondary 1 posting exercise.
+These AL COPs will be derived from the PSLE Scores and choice patterns of the Secondary school posting exercise.

 This provides time for the PSLE 2021 cohort to make their secondary school choices and apply for Direct School Admission – Secondary (DSA-Sec) if they wish to.